 If you are requesting asylum in the United States, you can apply for an EAD while your case is processed.
 The EAD application is the same for asylum seekers as it is for other immigrants.

 Apply for an EAD by filing Form I-765, Application for Employment Authorization.
 Each category has specific requirements for eligibility and supporting documentation.
 Need help?
-You can apply for your Employment Authorization using CitizenPath’s EAD package, designed by immigration attorneys with step-by-step instructions to guarantee application approval at USCIS.
+You can apply for your Employment Authorization using CitizenPath’s Employment Authorization Package, designed by immigration attorneys with step-by-step instructions to guarantee application approval at USCIS.
 Once you have employment authorization, you can begin your search.

 Finding a U.S. Job as a Foreign National Who is Outside the U.S.